fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## How To Build Effective Onboarding Programs For Junior Developers?

+I argue that hiring juniors is something you should only do if you know that you have people who are able and willing to mentor them.

+If you do have the right people, the next step is to create a roadmap of work.
+I usually say that the first thing to do is to write down a step by step guide on how to get the local development environment up and running.
+The goal is for the reader to have the right accesses, configs and anything else they need to start working in place after completing the list.

+The juniors first task is to complete this onboarding guide.
+It will give you as the mentor a good feeling for how comfortable they are with the tools you are using in the project.
+If they struggle with installing tools or following directions from the guide, you gain insight in to what you will need to help them with.

+Once the guide has been completed and the junior can work with a local setup, you should give them a intro task.
+Pick something arbitrary that is as easy as you can make it or pick something from the backlog.
+The goal of this task is just to give the junior a small task that will help them understand how code goes from their workstation in to production.
+By the end of that first task, they will have experienced how the teams workflow looks.

+Observe the juniors comfort levels during this phase so you can spot any areas of discomfort for them and take measures to prepare work that will help them improve their understanding of those areas.

+Finally, device your roadmap as a onion model where the junior starts on tasks that are on the outer layers and by mastering work that require less in-depth knowledge about the system, they "earn" the option of working on tasks that are more complex until the reach the center of the onion.

+I am a big fan of using a gateway system of evaluation.
+The idea being that you prepare a roadmap of tasks that get increasingly more complex as the junior proves that they can handle the work.

 ## How To Optimize Codebases For Easier Onboarding Of New Developers?

 ## What Are The Challenges Of Onboarding Developers In Complex Projects?